mitsuba-renderer/drjit/docs/what.rst

 automatically vectorizes and parallelizes along this added dimension.
 Basically you write code that "looks" like a scalar program, and Dr.Jit will efficiently run it many times in parallel.
 In contrast to tensor-based systems, there is no ambiguity about how this parallelization should take place.
-Because of its typed nature, operations like :py:func:`drjit.linspace` take the data type as a mandatory first argument.
+Because of the typed nature of Dr.Jit, operations like :py:func:`drjit.linspace` take the desired return type as a mandatory first argument.

-Now let's look at how this idea of tracing computation to assemble a parallel program works.
+Let's now look at how *tracing* can be used to assemble a parallel program.
 Conceptually, a line like

 .. code-block:: python